glycodynamics/Tutorial-PyMOL/README.md

 ## 2.12 Exploiting PyMOL to get images like other packages
 ### 2.12.1 QuteMol:
 QuteMol visualization techniques are aimed at improving clarity and an easier understanding of the 3D shape and structure of large molecules or complex proteins.
-Ball and Sticks, Space-Fill, and Liquorice visualization modes are most common.
+Ball and Sticks, Space-Fill, and Liquorice visualization modes are the most common.

 See more at: http://qutemol.sourceforge.net/